csalguera/my-first-java-app/README.md

 }
 ```

-Finally if you would like to have your own Remote Repo, run the following commands:
+Finally, if you would like to have your own Remote Repo, run the following commands:

 ```
 rm -rf .git